 Advertisement ‐ Content Continues Below.

-A lot of the witnesses of the events which took place on 23rd January 1974 have been misquoted, taken out of context and simply didn't exist, their stories being fabricated.
+A lot of the witnesses of the events which took place on 23rd January 1974 have been misquoted, had their reports taken out of context or simply didn't exist, their stories being fabricated.

 For example, Pat Evans is said to be furious over claims that she was stopped on the night by military personnel who were cordoning off the B4391.
 This claim originated from a misunderstanding when she was first interviewed by a UFO researcher but in interviews since she's quoted as saying, "we didn't see anybody on the road even though there were various reports that we were told to go away by armed police and military etc, which was all totally untrue."